guskar/Laboration-2/README.md

 # **Chord Provider**
 This application serves the possibility to get guitarchords presented in an easy way and the possibility to get a random song based on a specific chord.

 It is primarily aimed at beginners in playing the guitar.

 It uses the https://api.uberchord.com/ API.
 Please check documentation for further info

+The application also uses a library that is intergrated in this repo in the module folder.

 ## Specific music terms:
 <ul>